Skip to content | Skip to site navigation | Skip to contact

 Photo of Jennifer Jordan Photo courtesy of Nicole Morgenthau, all rights reserved.

-Jennifer Jordan is an award-winning author, filmmaker and screenwriter, with over twenty-five years experience as a journalist, broadcast producer, radio and television news anchor, voice-over/narration talent and motivational speaker.
+Jennifer Jordan is an award-winning author, filmmaker, and screenwriter, with many years experience as a journalist, broadcast producer, radio and television news anchor, voice-over/narration talent and motivational speaker.

-She created, wrote, and co-produced Women of K2 for the National Geographic Channel which won five major film festivals.
-She is the author of Savage Summit: The Life and Death of the First Women of K2, (William Morrow, 2005), which won the 2005 National Outdoor Book Award for Best Mountain Literature and was selected as an Editors’ Choice by the New York Times Book Review.
+Her first book, Savage Summit: The Life and Death of the First Women of K2 (William Morrow, 2005), won the 2005 National Outdoor Book Award for Best Mountain Literature and was selected as an Editors' Choice by The New York Times.
+She also created, wrote, and co-produced the documentary Women of K2 for National Geographic, which was an official entry in scores of major film festivals, winning five.

 Photo of Jennifer Jordan A Portrait of the Artist as a Young Woman…